 Real-time accounting per Invader.
 Two append-only ledgers: costs and revenue.
 Margin across rolling windows (5h / 24h / 7d / monthly / lifetime).
 100% of revenue must come from external human customers.

-| Tool | What it does | Type |
+| Specialist | What they do | Capabilities |

 |---|---|---|

-| Copywriter | Cold emails, outreach posts, landing page copy, customer comms | Built (LLM) |
+| Copywriter | Cold emails, outreach posts, landing page copy, customer comms, review responses | Built (LLM) |

 | Designer | Landing page generation, branding, visual identity per Invader | Built (LLM) |